derivia/study-notes/notes/WEB.md

 #### Fullscreen

-Learn how to use the fullscreen API to give the user a more immersive experience when needed.

 * [ ] [MDN - Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API)
 * [ ] [Google Devs - Let Your Content Do the Talking](https://developers.google.com/web/updates/2011/10/Let-Your-Content-Do-the-Talking-Fullscreen-API)
 * [ ] [David Walsh - Fullscreen API](https://davidwalsh.name/fullscreen)

 #### Variable Fonts

-Learn how to use variable fonts and how it is possible to customize fonts without the need for loading more.

 * [ ] [v-fonts](https://v-fonts.com/)
 * [ ] [MDN - Variable fonts guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide)